• Skip to main content

 Like Bobal, Frappato is commonly blended with other grape varieties to add some complexity to the resulting wine, with its most common pair would be Nero d’Avola.

-The grape is grown on the coasts of Sicily alongside the region’s own Nero d’Avola, hence the frequency of pairing.
+The grape is grown on the coast of Sicily alongside the region’s own Nero d’Avola, hence the frequency of pairing.
 Frappato is naturally low in tannins and is designed for short to mid-term cellaring.
 The taste of Frappato wine resembles that of both pomegranate and strawberry.

 Lambrusco